 Asantewaa was known as “Queen mother of Ejisu” or modern-day Ghana.
 An inspirational and historically relevant female figure, she is recognized for playing a large role in “confronting British colonial rule” during her period in the early 1900s

 Winner of Forbes’ “Most powerful woman in Africa” and named the 40th most powerful woman in the world, Joyce Banda is the first female to be elected president in Malawi.
 As the founder of the National Association of Business Women, Young Women Leaders Network, and the Hunger Project, Banda has fought for human rights and education across Malawi.

 Dahomey Amazons (Present day Benin)

-Okay, so this may be a cheat but this list wouldn’t be complete without a group of fearless women.
+This may be a cheating but this list wouldn’t be complete without a group of fearless women.
 Dahomey’s Women Warriors was comprised of a group of revered all-female fighters from the Dahomey Kingdom who played an essential role in the endless war that ragged across the country.
 They were also known to take on prominent government roles in the kingdom as well as serving as the king’s royal entourage.

 The stories of their fearsome battles and lethal combat and structure are told all over the world.
 Some even speculate that Black Panther, the 2018 best-selling action movie, was influenced by the well-known force.